IBM-Cloud/terraform-provider-ibm/website/docs/d/resource_group.html.markdown

 layout: "ibm"
 page_title: "IBM: ibm_resource_group"
 description: |-
-  Get information about an IBM resource Group.
+  Get information about an IBM resource group.
 ---

-# ibm\_resource_group
+# ibm_resource_group

-Import the details of an existing IBM resource Group as a read-only data source.
-You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.
+Retrieve information about an existing IBM resource group as a read-only data source.
+For more information, about resource group, see [managing resource groups](https://cloud.ibm.com/docs/account?topic=account-rgs).

-## Example Usage
+## Example usage

-Import the resource group by name
+The following example enables you to import the resource group by name.

 ```terraform
 data "ibm_resource_group" "group" {